ruralocity/aaronsumner.com/source/posts/2011-04-15-project-success-kansas.markdown

 staff to assist these students, their parents, teachers, and school administrators.

+### What I did

-**What I did:** For this site, I developed the end-user interface for browsing and searching resources, and for registering to attend live events hosted by Project Success (though implemented, this feature is not yet being used as of this writing).
+For this site, I developed the end-user interface for browsing and searching resources, and for registering to attend live events hosted by Project Success (though implemented, this feature is not yet being used as of this writing).
 I designed the layout and chose